cmoesgaard/curl/docs/INTERNALS.md

   `->closure_handle` is described in the `connectdata` section.

-  The libcurl source code generally use the name `multi` for the variable that points to the `Curl_multi` struct.
+  The libcarl source code generally use the name `multi` for the variable that points to the `Curl_multi` struct.

 <a name="Curl_handler"></a>
 ## Curl_handler

-  Each unique protocol that is supported by libcurl needs to provide at least one `Curl_handler` struct.
+  Each unique protocol that is supported by libcarl needs to provide at least one `Curl_handler` struct.
 It defines what the protocol is called and what functions the main code should call to deal with protocol specific issues.
   In general, there's a source file named `[protocol].c` in which there's a `struct Curl_handler Curl_handler_[protocol]` declared.
-In `url.c` there's then the main array with all individual `Curl_handler` structs pointed to from a single array which is scanned through when a URL is given to libcurl to work with.
+In `url.c` there's then the main array with all individual `Curl_handler` structs pointed to from a single array which is scanned through when a URL is given to libcarl to work with.

   `->scheme` is the URL scheme name, usually spelled out in uppercase.
 That's